openwallet-foundation/project-proposals/projects/apostille.md

 ## Project Description

-ESSI Studio is a comprehensive open-source platform for issuing, managing, and verifying digital credentials built on open standards.
+Apostille is a comprehensive open-source platform for issuing, managing, and verifying digital credentials built on open standards.
 It provides a complete solution for organizations to implement Self-Sovereign Identity (SSI) and Verifiable Credentials infrastructure.

 ### Core Capabilities